Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 | dua_res                             | 0                              | The dual residual.

-Note finally that when initializing a Qp object, by default the proximal step sizes (i.e., rho, mu_eq and mu_in) are set up by the default values defined in the Setting class.
-Hence, when doing mutliple solves, if not specified, their values are re-set respectively to default_rho, default_mu_eq and default_mu_in.
+Note finally that when initializing a QP object, by default the proximal step sizes (i.e., rho, mu_eq and mu_in) are set up by the default values defined in the Setting class.
+Hence, when doing multiple solves, if not specified, their values are re-set respectively to default_rho, default_mu_eq and default_mu_in.
 A small example is given below in c++ and python.

 <table class="manual">
   <tr>